By Andy Joel

 Revolution do PFA wagons (container wagons dating from 87), PDV

-T Private owner, tanks
+T: Private owner, tanks

 These actually have some kind of system.
 TBx to TEx are bogie wagons, with the letter indicating the gross laden weight (GLW) in a 10 t band, from 70-79 for TBx to over 100 t for TEx.
 Two axle are similar, going from TRx (20-29 t) to TUx (over 50 t).
+However, there were a lot of different wagons and markings, due to the nature of the different chemicals, and this is discussed more elsewhere.

 Dapol do a three wheel milk tanker, it is unlike the rebuilt version, but may be suitable for pre-1981 milk trains.